Adobe-Marketing-Cloud/aep-sdks-documentation/README.md

 description: Welcome to the home of Adobe Experience Platform Mobile SDK documentation.
 ---

-{% hint style="danger" %}
+{% hint style="info" %}
 ## The Mobile SDK documentation has moved!

 The Adobe Experience Platform Mobile SDK documentation has now moved.
-The latest version of the documentation can be found at the [Adobe Developer site](https://developer.adobe.com/client-sdks/documentation/) at https://developer.adobe.com/client-sdks/documentation/.
+The latest version of the documentation can be found at https://developer.adobe.com/client-sdks/documentation/.

 {% endhint %}